Skip to content

 Can bodyguards in Vienna carry firearms?

-Generally no. Austrian firearms law makes armed private protection uncommon, so most executive protection in Vienna is delivered unarmed with counter-surveillance and secure transportation support.
+Generally no. Austrian firearms law under the Waffengesetz makes armed private protection uncommon, so most executive protection in Vienna is delivered unarmed, supported by counter-surveillance and secure transportation.

 How quickly can a protective detail be deployed in Vienna?

-Standard deployments are typically arranged within 72 hours.
-Urgent coverage may be possible within 24 hours depending on availability.
+Standard deployments are typically arranged within 72 hours of confirmation.
+Urgent coverage may be possible within 24 hours, subject to operative availability and a verbal threat brief.

 How are bodyguards in Austria selected and vetted?

 R&H operatives undergo background checks, experience verification, language assessment, and internal protective-competency screening.
-Austrian deployments use operatives with the required local regulatory permissions.
+Austrian deployments use operatives who hold the required local regulatory permissions under the Gewerbeordnung framework.

 Do bodyguards in Vienna speak languages other than English?